Free Printable Worksheets

 Why Times Tables Are Hard — and Why Most Practice Makes It Harder

-Most children who struggle with multiplication facts aren't struggling with the numbers—they're struggling with how they're being practiced.
-The most common mistake is drilling tables in sequence (3×1, 3×2, 3×3).
+Most children who struggle with multiplication facts are not struggling with the numbers — they are struggling with how they are being practiced.
+The most common mistake is drilling tables in sequence (3×1, 3×2, 3×3, 3×4).
 Children learn the chant but not the facts.
-Ask them 3×7 in isolation and they have to count up from the beginning.
-That's not fluency; that's just a longer version of counting on fingers.
+Ask them 3×7 in isolation and they have to start from the beginning and count up.
+That is not fluency; that is just a longer version of counting on fingers.
+The child is not "bad at math" — they have simply been taught in a way that builds sequential dependency instead of direct retrieval.

 What You'll Practice